 The paradox, of course, was that while ripping itself free from genre conventions, Night of the Living Dead inadvertently established a new genre of its own.
 While refusing explanations and rationales in the face of real-world horrors, it helped open the way (with the contemporaneous Rosemary’s Baby) for the curious convergence of conspiracy theories and demonism in seventies cinema.
 But while it marked a breakthrough for independent movies—critics would no longer be so quick to write off filmmakers who worked in the provinces, or to snub pictures that seemed destined for the drive-in—Night of the Living Dead did not immediately elevate the career of the man who was its director, cocinematographer, editor, and cowriter.

-As the long debut moment of Night of the Living Dead came to a close, Romero was back in Pittsburgh, making There’s Always Vanilla, followed by Jack’s Wife (1972) and The Crazies (1973).
+As the long debut moment of Night of the Living Dead came to a close, Romero was back in Pittsburgh, making There’s Always Vanilla, followed by Season of the Witch (1972) and The Crazies (1973).
 The first two, dramas, sank, almost without a trace.
 The third—a prescient tale of environmental poisoning and governmental malfeasance—attracted some supporters but remains underrecognized.
 With Martin (1978), the story of a repressed young man who imagines he’s a vampire, Romero at last seemed to hit his stride, making a film that he would come to consider one of his favorites.
 At most, though, it was an art-house success.
-Only when Romero brought back the zombies in Dawn of the Dead (also 1978), and was funny about them, did he win acceptance as a beloved, genre-twisting social satirist—the image he retained for the rest of his life.
+Only when Romero brought back the zombies in Dawn of the Dead (1978), and was funny about them, did he win acceptance as a beloved, genre-twisting social satirist—the image he retained for the rest of his life.

 And yet I can’t forget that the chucklesome old master Romero began his career with tawdry, inexplicable “things.”
 Today we have a very capacious bucket into which to drop all movies that involve zombies.
 In 1968–70, though, audiences had no category for Night of the Living Dead and felt helpless before it.